Cruise Boats

 • Alcohol is not allowed on board.

-• If fuel tanks are at half full or less, please report this to the staff and note in the log.
+• If fuel tanks are at half full or less, please report this to the staff.
 Do not add fuel.
-This will be accomplished by staff.
+This will be accomplished by staff or board members.

-• The boat shall be clean, shipshape, and properly moored upon leaving it.
+• The boat shall be clean, shipshape, and properly docked upon leaving it.

 • Incompetence or negligence in the use of equipment constitutes grounds for the Board to suspend any or all ratings of the member.